changesets/changesets/.changeset/great-dancers-kneel.md

 "@changesets/types": minor
 ---

-New setting added: workspaceVersionsOnly.
+New setting added: bumpVersionsWithWorkspaceProtocolOnly.
 When it is set to `true`, versions are bumped in `dependencies`, only if those versions are prefixed by the workspace protocol.
 For instance, `"foo": "workspace:^1.0.0"`.